apex-ant/fully-managed-rojo/README.md

 ## Important Notes
 - The `map/` directory is crucial for the Rojo setup.
 Do not delete or manually modify its contents.
 - Always extract assets after making changes in Roblox Studio to avoid losing any unsaved work.
+- To use install-env.sh` (Linux/Mac) or `install-env.bat` (Windows) cargo must be installed, to install cargo see https://rustup.rs/